Y0Coss/docs-fork/pages/network/load_balancer/create_route/guide.en-gb.md

 Migrating a website to HTTPS requires work, especially to avoid [Mixed-Content](https://developer.mozilla.org/en-us/docs/Web/Security/Mixed_content) problems.
 It may be interesting to migrate your website section by section, starting by securing the pages that send login credentials.

 An approach could be to rely on the beginning of WordPress URLs.
 By default, the URLs of WordPress login pages start with "/wp-login".
-We would therefore need to :
+We would therefore need to:

-- a route with a **redirection action** ;
+- a route with a **redirection action**;
 - a rule in this route that detects URLs starting with **"/wp-login"**.

-In practice, this gives a route as follows :
+In practice, this gives a route as follows:

 | Field | Value and description |
 | :--- | :--- |